Skip to content

 Many social scientists have based their research on this topic.

-Then, why am I searching for it?
+Then, why am I searching for it outside?

 The second characteristic of unhappiness is gossiping.

-Unhappy people mostly gossip to compare things, appearance, and habits showing the hidden motif that I am superior.
+From my own experience, unhappy people mostly gossip to compare things, appearance, and habits showing the hidden motif that I am superior.

 Our happiness never becomes happy enough if we constantly look for things to possess.